In This Issue:

 As the opioid crisis continues, the headlines are filled with lawsuits against drug manufacturers and distributors filed by more than 2,000 communities across the United States that are bearing the burden of the epidemic through billions of dollars in treatment, overdose remedies, education, law enforcement and other expenses.

-Hospitals across the country are working to mobilize their efforts in these key areas:
+Hospitals across the country are working to mobilise their efforts in these key areas:

 - Provider education for how to assess, treat and monitor patients with chronic versus acute pain needs and/or substance use disorder (SUD)

-- Increased referrals to mental health and inpatient/outpatient SUD programs and medication-assisted treatment (MAT) for patients seen in an emergency department or inpatients with identified SUD or SUD risk
+- Increased referrals to mental health and inpatient/outpatient SUD programmes and medication-assisted treatment (MAT) for patients seen in an emergency department or inpatients with identified SUD or SUD risk

 - Patient education related to managing pain and the risks of opioids